 As of July 1, 2012, Federal and State regulations changed and no longer allow students who are not high school graduates (or equivalent) to be admitted at SUNY community colleges.
 However, students may still be admitted if they had earned 6 college credits prior to July 1, 2012.
 To meet state requirements, a student must also have met “ability to benefit” on our Accuplacer test.
 If they do not meet this criteria, their options are to enroll at Tompkins Cortland as a non-admitted student to pursue the 24-credit hour equivalency diploma (but students will have no financial aid and must pay for all expenses) or to pursue a GED.
 Once a student has earned their GED, he or she may reapply and be admitted at Tompkins Cortland.

 Admission of Home-Schooled Applicants

-Students who have been home-schooled may apply for admission at TC3 if they have reached compulsory age (the school year during which they turned 16 has ended).
+Students who have been home-schooled may apply for admission at the College if they have reached compulsory age (the school year during which they turned 16 has ended).
 Documentation of a valid and in-effect individualized home instruction plan (IHIP) pursuant to section 100.10 of the Regulations of the Commissioner of Education must be submitted.
-A student may also submit a letter of substantial equivalency from their home district Superintendant of Schools (or comparable chief school administrator) verifying that their program was substantially equivalent to a four-year high school program.
-Home-schooled students unable to obtain this documentation must receive a high school equivalency diploma (GED) prior to being admitted at TC3.
+A student may also submit a letter of substantial equivalency from their home district Superintendent of Schools (or comparable chief school administrator) verifying that their program was substantially equivalent to a four-year high school program.
+Home-schooled students unable to obtain this documentation must receive a high school equivalency diploma (GED) prior to being admitted at Tompkins Cortland.
 In all cases, home-schooled students must complete the College's assessment testing.